Table of Contents Show

-As we enter both a new year and a new decade, it’s time to consider what new home design trends lie on the horizon and which ones are going out.
+As we enter both a new year and a new decade, it’s time to consider what recent home design trends lie on the horizon and which ones are going out.
 To find out, we’ve taken a look at what new designs are causing the most buzz and which trends many people are saying goodbye to.
-Whether you’re planning a home renovation this year or buying a new home, your home mustn’t look as if it belongs to another time.
+Whether you’re planning a home renovation this year or buying a new home, your home mustn’t look like it belongs another time.
 So, sit back, get out some pen and paper, and read on for some inspiration on home design trends for 2020.

 Design Trends that are IN…Design Trends that are IN…